Icezu/triangle/README.md

-When done, **push your work to Github, including your changes to README**.

 ## Exercise 2: Parameterized Tests

 Use `TestCast.subTest()` to replace redundant test code with a loop over sets of data values.